PyO3/pyo3/guide/src/getting_started.md

 # Adding to an existing project

-Sadly currently `maturin` cannot be run in existing projects, so if you want to use python in an existing project you basically have two options:
+Sadly, `maturin` cannot currently be run in existing projects, so if you want to use Python in an existing project you basically have two options:

-1. create a new project as above and move your existing code into that project
+1. Create a new project as above and move your existing code into that project
-2. Manually edit your project configuration as necessary.
+2. Manually edit your project configuration as necessary

-If you are opting for the second option, here are the things you need to pay attention to:
+If you opt for the second option, here are the things you need to pay attention to:

 ## Cargo.toml

-Make sure that the rust you want to be able to access from Python is compiled into a library.
-You can have a binary output as well, but the code you want to access from python has to be in the library.
+Make sure that the Rust crate you want to be able to access from Python is compiled into a library.
+You can have a binary output as well, but the code you want to access from Python has to be in the library part.
 Also, make sure that the crate type is `cdylib` and add PyO3 as a dependency as so:

 ```toml